Friends Drift Inn Farm – Recipes

 - ¼ teaspoon celery salt

 1. To test yeast place ¼ cup of the warm water in a small bowl and stir in package of yeast.
-If it is “working” you will see bubbles within five minutes.
+If it is “working” you will see bubbles within 5 minutes.

-2. In a steel mixing bowl, add flour, yeast mixture, honey, and salt and gently combine.
+2. In a steel mixing bowl, add flour, yeast mixture, honey, and salt and gently combine using a stand mixer.

 3. Add remaining water gradually, with mixer at low speed setting.
 Turn up to medium speed, and mix until dough pulls away from sides of bowl.
 Abby suggests about 6 minutes, but it was about 4 for me.
 Dough will be semi-smooth.